SabreTools/MPF/CHANGELIST.md

 - Ensure parameters checkbox is enabled to start
 - Fix log line for default system use
 - Retire and replace blue secret text
+- Enable tabs in input fields by default

 ### 3.2.4 (2024-11-24)